ar2thur/swe-3313-fall-2025-team-05/requirements/README.md

             - Must Have
             - 2 days
             - Functional
-            - Administrators must have a method to add new inventory items, including name, prive, description, and at least one photo.
+            - Administrators must have a method to add new inventory items, including name, price, description, and at least one photo.
 (Manual database entry is acceptable for version 1).
     - T5E5: User Interface and Design
         - T5S18: High-Fidelity Mockup
             - Must Have